-Our historical net tangible book value (deficit) as of June 30, 2021 was \$(17.8) million, or \$(16.97) per share of our common stock.
-Our historical net tangible book value (deficit) is the amount of our total tangible assets less our total liabilities and preferred stock, which are not included within stockholders' (deficit) equity.
-Historical net tangible book value (deficit) per share represents our historical net tangible book value (deficit) divided by the 1,051,720 shares of our common stock outstanding as of June 30, 2021.
+Our historical net tangible book value (deficit) as of December 31, 2021 was \$(32.1) million, or \$(30.50) per share of our common stock.
+Our historical net tangible book value (deficit) is the amount of our total tangible assets less our total liabilities and preferred stock, which are not included within stockholders' (deficit).
+Historical net tangible book value (deficit) per share represents our historical net tangible book value (deficit) divided by the 1,051,720 shares of our common stock outstanding as of December 31, 2021.

-Our pro forma net tangible book value as of June 30, 2021 was \$, or \$ per share of our common stock.
+Our pro forma net tangible book value as of December 31, 2021 was \$, or \$ per share of our common stock.
 Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to the automatic conversion of all outstanding shares of our preferred stock into an aggregate of shares of common stock immediately prior to the completion of this offering.
-Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of June 30, 2021, after giving effect to the automatic conversion of all outstanding shares of our preferred stock into common stock immediately prior to the completion of this offering.
+Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of December 31, 2021, after giving effect to the automatic conversion of all outstanding shares of our preferred stock into common stock immediately prior to the completion of this offering.

-After giving further effect to our issuance and sale of shares of our common stock in this offering at an assumed initial public offering price of per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2021 would have been million, or per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value per share of to existing stockholders and immediate dilution of in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
+After giving further effect to our issuance and sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2021 would have been \$ million, or \$ per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$ to existing stockholders and immediate dilution of \$ in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
 Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.
 The following table illustrates this dilution on a per share basis:

-Assumed initial public offering price per share \$ Historical net tangible book value per share as of June 30, 2021 \$(16.97) Pro forma increase in net tangible book value per share as of June 30, 2021 Pro forma net tangible book value per share as of June 30, 2021, before giving effect to this offering Increase in pro forma net tangible book value per share attributable to investors purchasing shares in this offering Pro forma as adjusted net tangible book value per share immediately after this offering Dilution in pro forma as adjusted net tangible book value per share to new investors purchasing shares in this offering \$
+Assumed initial public offering price per share \$ Historical net tangible book value per share as of December 31, 2021 \$(30.50) Pro forma increase in net tangible book value per share as of December 31, 2021 Pro forma net tangible book value per share as of December 31, 2021, before giving effect to this offering Increase in pro forma net tangible book value per share attributable to investors purchasing shares in this offering Pro forma as adjusted net tangible book value per share immediately after this offering Dilution in pro forma as adjusted net tangible book value per share to new investors purchasing shares in this offering \$